pyrocms/pyrocms-docs/content/general/getting-started/alternate-server-environments/nginx-with-php-fpm.md

 # Configuring Nginx with PHP-FPM

-For those of you that like using Nginx, I have good news, you can run PyroCMS just fine.
+For those of you that like using Nginx, we have good news, you can run PyroCMS just fine.

 ## Setting up your virtual host

 We are going to use try\_files instead of the Rewrite Module.
-You can find out more about try\_files [here](http://wiki.nginx.org/HttpCoreModule#try_files)
+You can find out more about try\_files [here](http://wiki.nginx.org/HttpCoreModule#try_files).

 	server {